Samith-P/FraudLens/extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select the `extension` folder
-4. The CipherCop extension will appear in your browser toolbar
+4. The FraudLens extension will appear in your browser toolbar

 ### Method 2: Package Installation
 1. Package the extension: Go to `chrome://extensions/` → Pack extension